colah/colah-essays/Romance/RamblingThoughts.md

 * Most people never meet the people they could form the best relationship with.
 The larger the candidate pool, the greater the variation between the best match you are likely to meet and the best match out there.
 So, the present situation on Earth is extremely tragic.
 Computer association of partners is a promising solution.
 See Human Pairing Problem essay.

+* Unpleasant men seem to be disproportionately successful in dating.
+ * Purely anecodotal, may suffer from a number of biases, notably confirmation bias.

 * A lot of people I deeply respect are polyamorous.
   * Polyamory is illegal in Canada: CCC s.
 293 is title polygamy, but more general; see also Reference re: Criminal Code, s.
-293, 2010 BCSC 1308
-    * As such, obviously, all the polyamorous people I deeply respect do not live in Canada.
-    * Even were I persuaded that polyamory is a good idea, I would obviously move away from Canada before acting on such a belief.
+293, 2010 BCSC 1308.
+(I'm deeply skeptical that this would survive serious Charter scrutiny and think this is a Human rights violation.
+Unfortunately, the case law seems to have solely developed in the context of Bountiful, British Columbia.)
+In any event, obviously all these polyamorous people I deeply respect do not live in Canada.
+And even were I persuaded that polyamory is a good idea, I obviously wouldn't act on that while I remain in Canada.
   * Polyamory seems to have a bimodal distribution of relationship quality, with most relationships I'm aware of either being really admirable or horrifying.
-    * This may just generally be true of relationships that are not socially normative.
-Standard deviation of relationship quality increases...
+(This may just generally be true of relationships that are not socially normative.
+Standard deviation of relationship quality increases...)
   * There are moderately compelling moral arguments for polyamory.
   * It seems reasonable to think that whether polyamory is a good idea or not varies greatly from person to person.
-    * I am very uncomfortable with the idea, and pretty certain that I don't want to be in a polyamorous relationship, despite thinking they can be ethical.
+  * I am personally uncomfortable with the idea, and pretty certain that it isn't for me, despite thinking they can be ethical.

 * Non socially normative relationships present some interesting difficulties.
   * In average relationships, people have an external set of expectations about how to behave in a relationship.
 How to treat each other, expected behavior, etc. They may be quite problematic, including sexist, but they're external to the relationship.
 Obviously, these external expectations don't cover everything, but they give a sturdy framework.